yui0/waifu2x-im2col/README.md

 # waifu2x-im2col

 Fast waifu2x converter with GPU optimization.
-Using OpenCL and im2col.
+Using OpenCL or OpenGL and im2col.

 ## Platform

-- Linux with OpenCL
+- Linux with OpenCL or OpenGL
-- macOS with OpenCL
+- macOS with OpenCL or OpenGL
-- Windows with OpenCL
+- Windows with OpenCL or OpenGL

 ## Download